 TICKETS GO ON SALE NOW!
 Tickets are available at the following locations:

 Lyon County Historical Society Museum - Emporia

 KansasLand Bank - Americus

 Chicken House - Olpe

 The Lyon County Historical Society is currently offering a special reprint of the publication "Our Land, A History of Lyon County Kansas".

 This book was originally commissioned by the Lyon County Bicentennial Commission in 1976.
 The book was compiled by committees in several Lyon County communities who were dedicated to telling the story of Lyon County.

 You can own a copy of Our Land for $25.00.
-LCHS Members can purchase the book at the for the discounted price of $15.00.
+LCHS members can purchase the book for the discounted price of $15.00.
 Our Land is available for purchase in the Museum Store located at 118 E. 6th, Emporia.